Summer-ICERM-2024-Pyramid-Schemers/football-data-scraping/readme.md

 ### Web requests and rawdata cache

 Scraping all this data requires scraping tens of thousands of webpages.
-To reduce the chance of getting rate limited and be respectful, the program waits some time after a request is made.
+To reduce the chance of getting rate limited and in order to be respectful, the program waits some time after a request is made.
 However, this means that scraping will take hours to days to complete.
 Instead, the program will save the reponses to the rawdata folder so that future scraping attempts can save time by opening the files locally.
-I am aware that opening thousands of files is not a perfect solution, but restructuring the existing cache into another database or concatenating them seems to be more trouble than it's worth.
+We are aware that opening thousands of files is not a perfect solution, but restructuring the existing cache into another database or concatenating them seems to be more trouble than it's worth.

 Each file in the rawdata folder is a response from the web.
 If the response was not a csv file, the program assumes it is a webpage and attempts to strip all "script" tags from the page to reduce file size (this occurs before saving the file).
 The name of each file is the md5 hash of the url it was located at.
-I could have made a subfolders for each site that clearly organize the pages; I chose the md5 approach to avoid needing to respect different nontrivial folder hierarchies per site in code.
+We could have made a subfolder for each site and organized the pages that way; We chose the md5 approach because it was simpler to use in code and did not require further planning.
 If the program crashes in the scraping phase, turn on verbose output and look for which page caused the crash.
 Verbose output will list which url it attempted to grab (and its md5 hash).